keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 * Before creating any albums, click on the `My Profile` link.
 A page will display Alice's id and also the number of albums owned by Alice, which should be zero at this point.
 * The next step will be creating a couple of albums.
 Click on the `Create Album` link to add an album.
-For example purposes, let's crete two albums, named `Italy Vacations` and `Greece Vacations`.
+For example purposes, let's craete two albums, named `Italy Vacations` and `Greece Vacations`.
 * Clicking on the `My Profile` link now should show a total of two albums owned by Alice.
 * It is also possible to delete an album by clicking on the `[X]` link next to it but we won't do it for the moment.

 Alice can now manage her albums and share them with other users.
 Click on the `My Account` link at the top of the page.
 You will be directed to the Keycloak Account page.
-Next, click on `My Resources`.
+Next, click on `Resources`.
 It will show the two albums created before in a table.
 Let's now share the albums with John Doe (jdoe):

-* Click on the `Italy Vacations` album.
-In the `Share with others` section fill the input field with the `jdoe` username and click on the `Share` button.
-By default both the `album:view` and `album:delete` scopes are set as permissions for John.
+* Click on the `Share` button for the `Italy Vacations` album.
+In the `Username or email` field enter the `jdoe` username and click on the `Add` button.
+Click on the `Select the permissions` field and select both `album:view` and `album:delete` permissions from the drop-down menu.
+Click `Done` to confirm the changes.
-* The table at the top of the page now displays information about the shared album: the username with which the album was shared with, the permissions (scopes) this username has on the resource, the time and date of the permission grat and a `Revoke` buttom that Alice can use at any time to revoke access to her album.
-* Click again on the `My Resources` link in the left panel.
-Notice how the table of resources now has a shared symbol in the `Italy Vacations` album along with the number `1`, indicating the album has been shared with 1 other user.
+* Alice can use the kebab menu for the `Italy Vacations` album at any time to view and change the permissions or revoke the access completely.
+* Click the `ˬ` (arrow down) button next to `Italy Vacations` resource name to expand the box.
+Notice the information that the resource is shared with `jdoe`.
-* Now click on the `Greece Vacations` album, enter `jdoe` in the input field but before clicking `Share` make sure to remove the `album:delete` scope.
+* Now, click on the `Share` button for the `Greece Vacations` album and enter `jdoe` username again.
+This time, select only the `album:view` permission and confirm the dialog by clicking on the `Done` button.
-* The table at the top of the page again displays information about the shared resource.
-Notice how only the `album:view` scope has been set in the `Permission` column.

-So, to summarize, Alice has shared both her albums with John, giving him full permissions on the `Italy Vacations` album and only the `album:view` permission on the `Greece Vacation` album.
+So, to summarize, Alice has shared both her albums with John, giving him full permissions (`album:view` and `album:delete`) on the `Italy Vacations` album and only the `album:view` permission on the `Greece Vacation` album.

 Now click on the `Back to photoz-html5-client` link at the top of the page to return to the application and then click on the `Sign Out` link to logout.